 Other Noteworthy News (2 items)

 - GOVERNMENT ACCOUNTABILITY OFFICE RELEASES REPORT ABOUT THE CONTINGENT WORKFORCE, INCLUDING INDEPENDENT CONTRACTORS.
 The U.S. Government Accountability Office (GAO) publicly releases a report on May 20, 2015 entitled “Contingent Workforce: Size, Characteristics, Earnings and Benefits” containing surprising statistical conclusions about independent contractors.
 Among the study’s findings were that 85% of independent contractors “appeared content with their employment type;” significantly more independent contractors (57%) were “very satisfied” with their jobs than those who held standard full-time employment (45%); independent contractors may comprise as much as 10% of the entire U.S. workforce; and that independent contractors are more likely to be older, male, White non-Hispanic and college-educated than those who hold standard full-time jobs.
-See our blog post of May 22, 2015 for a more in-depth analysis of the GAO report.
+See my blog post of May 22, 2015 for a more in-depth analysis of the GAO report.

 - SPEAKERS AT AMERICAN BAR ASSOCIATION WEBINAR ADDRESS IC MISCLASSIFICATION ISSUES IN THE SHARING ECONOMY INCLUDING RECENT UBER AND LYFT COURT DECISIONS.
 On May 19, 2015, the American Bar Association (ABA) presented a webinar entitled “Independent Contractors and the Sharing Economy: Uber, Lyft, and other ‘Tech’ Business Models.”
-The speakers included the principal attorney for the drivers challenging Uber and Lyft’s classification of drivers as ICs, Shannon Liss-Riordan; one of the publishers of this blog, Richard Reibstein of Pepper Hamilton LLP; and Evan Spelfogel of EpsteinBeckerGreen, P.C.
+The speakers included the principal attorney for the drivers challenging Uber and Lyft’s classification of drivers as ICs, Shannon Liss-Riordan; the publisher of this blog, Richard Reibstein; and Evan Spelfogel of EpsteinBeckerGreen, P.C.
 The webinar was moderated by Professor Benjamin Sachs of the Harvard Law School.
 Professor Sachs first gave several descriptions of the sharing economy and invited comment from Ms. Liss-Riordan about the litigations she was handling.
 She explained that she had been involved in litigation involving cleaning companies, trucking companies (FedEx), adult entertainment, call center workers, and more recently ride-sharing companies who are “trying to shift the costs and risks of running a business to the workers and saving on all types of labor costs such as wage protections, unemployment, workers comp, [and] the right to form a union.”
 Ms. Liss-Riordan noted that because Uber and Lyft terminate drivers who do not receive a high customer ratings, they are treating them as employees.
 Mr. Spelfogel commented that, like franchises, requiring an independent contractor to maintain a high customer rating “should not convert someone . . . from an independent contractor status to an employee status.”
 Ms. Liss-Riordan also mentioned how important it was to play by the rules.
 In response, Mr. Reibstein noted that while plaintiffs’ class action lawyers and regulators talk about “playing by the rules,” there are two sets of rules: those governing employees and those governing independent contractors, and the Secretary of Labor and the Wage and Hour Administrator have both gone on record as saying that independent contractors play an important role in the U.S. economy.
 He also stated: “So the overarching takeaway that I see from the Uber and Lyft decisions is that independent contractor relationships between companies in the sharing economy and those who provide on-demand services can be structured, can be documented, and can be implemented in compliance with federal and most state laws.
 The best time to do that, of course, is before you get a summons or court complaint from someone such as [Ms. Liss-Riordan] or before a regulatory challenge is commenced.
 And even for those companies that are in the midst of legal challenges, it’s not too late to minimize or avoid future independent contractor misclassification exposure.
 We’ve used a proprietary process called IC Diagnostics that has worked very well for companies that are trying to fit their business model into existing laws, both at the federal and state level.”
 The webinar closed with questions from the audience.
 The entire webinar is available directly from the ABA.